elliass/Capstone-Project-The-Battle-of-Neighborhoods/README.md

 * The least options to consider seems to be the neighborhoods of Rouge and Malvern.
 They are the weakest performers in terms of score and have a poor number of venues as well.
 Additionally, their location is extremely isolated and would propably not be a good choice as the restaurant needs to be easily accessible.

 ## 6. Conclusion
+In order to address the client business problem, the analysis needed data to be collected from various sources (files, web scrapping and API calls), cleaned and then merged.
+This goal was mainly achieved by exploring the dataset through descriptive statistics and visualization that generates useful insight to better understand Toronto neighborhoods.
+Finally, based on the data served to the k-means algorithm, the analysis successully highlighted the most attractive neighborhoods to recommend to the client with respect to their requirements.

+Although the results seemed to be consistent throughout the study, some limitations should be disclosed.
+Gathering precise data is not always an easy task, especially when it comes to demographic information.
+The City of Toronto organise a census every five years about its population.
+As a matter of fact, the demographic data used to make those recommendations was actually collected by the City of Toronto in 2016.
+We can easily expect that the situation has changed since then and include that in the decision process.

+Areas of improvement should be specified as well for an upcoming analysis:
+* Narrowing down the venue categories to the sub categories similar to the client project/industry to idenfiy more relevant neighborhoods inside the final cluster
+* Collecting additionnal data to better understand the Toronto market
+* Updating the analysis with the upcoming 2021 City of Toronto census